Von Willebrand disease

 These self-care tips can help you manage your condition:

 - Switch pain relievers.
-To help prevent bleeding episodes, talk with your doctor before taking blood-thinning medications — such as aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen (Aleve, Anaprox).
-Your doctor may instead recommend pain and fever relievers such as acetaminophen (Tylenol, others).
+To help prevent bleeding episodes, talk with your doctor before taking blood-thinning medications — such as aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).
+Your doctor might instead recommend pain and fever relievers such as acetaminophen (Tylenol, others).

 - Tell your doctors and dentist.
-Let your doctors or dentist know that you have von Willebrand disease before you have any type of surgery, start a new medication or give birth.
+Let your doctors or dentist know that you have von Willebrand disease before you have surgery, start a new medication or give birth.
 Also mention whether anyone in your family has a history of excessive bleeding.

 - Be active and safe.
 Exercise as part of attaining or maintaining a healthy weight.
 Avoid activities that could cause bruising, such as football, wrestling and hockey.